What Type of Camper Are You?

 You do need a backcountry use permit to spend the night in the backcountry.
 To reserve in advance, complete a trip planning worksheet at www.nps.gov/yell/planyourvisit/backcountryhiking.htm and return it in person, by mail or fax.
 Park officials recommend you submit starting on March 1 when the backcountry office is adequately staffed with processing beginning April 1.

-It costs $25 (nonrefundable) to make an advance reservation, so enclose this with your reservation request via check, money order or credit card.
+It costs a nominal (nonrefundable) fee to make an advance reservation, so enclose this with your reservation request via check, money order or credit card.
 This fee is in addition to backcountry permit fees that you will pay in person when you go to pick up your permit at a backcountry office in Yellowstone.
-Backcountry permit fees for trips between Memorial Day and Sept.
-10 are $3 per person per night for those ages 9 and older.
-The group fee is capped off at $15 per night.

 Just 10 minute drive from Old Faithful lies a trailhead to an incredible backcountry lake ⎯ Shoshone.
 It’s the second largest lake in Yellowstone, but there are no roads to it, so backpacking three miles to it and sleeping along its black-sand shores is an incredible experience.
 You’ll go through a forest before the trail opens up to grassy plains and the shores of the lake.